 The project investigates the links between everyday creativity and the development of consciousness, mentalization and self-organisation, and explores how everyday creativity can contribute to good mental health and empathetic relationships.
-It is premised on the view that new dialogue between the humanities and emerging scientific disciplines can support the growth of shared understandings of the central importance of everyday creativity to health, helping to elide the boundaries between the medical, social and cultural spheres.
+It is premised on the view that new dialogue between the humanities and emerging scientific disciplines can support the growth of shared understandings of the central importance of everyday creativity to wellbeing, helping to elide the boundaries between the medical, social and cultural spheres.

 Nick’s article can be accessed here: Paradigm shift

-The conference speaks to four key themes:
+The Network is exploring four key themes:

-1. The role of Everyday Creativity in enriching creative research methods (Dr Helen Johnson)
+1. The role of Everyday Creativity in enriching creative research methods (Lead: Dr Helen Johnson)

 2. Everyday Creativity, the home and placemaking, including pandemic responses (Lead: Prof Owen Evans)